-Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ
+Toxicology Analytical Methods Revision 18 Toxicology AM #27: Quantitative Issue Date: 12/15/2023 Analysis of THC and Metabolites in Page 73 of 97 Issuing Authority: Quality Manager Blood and Urine by LCMS-QQQ

-4.5.4 Results of the controls will be entered onto the Control Monitoring Chart.
+- 4.5.3 The raw data from the run will be stored electronically and will be backed up at least every two months. - 4.5.4 Results of the controls will be entered onto the Control Monitoring Chart.

-Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ

-Revision 16 Issue Date: 07/27/2023 Issuing Authority: Quality Manager
+Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager